DaudIbrahim/dsa-js/docs/doc.md

 - In array operations `insert` and `write` mean two different things

-  - Example An array of size 3 capacity
+  - Example An array of size 3.
+Lenght of Three `[idx:0, idx:1, idx:2]`

     - At index 2 `write` value dummy-value.
 This is a write opration, writing at index 2